1825 Santa Ana hurricane: Guadeloupe

 This hurricane was one of the deadliest and most intense to strike the island since European settlement.
 The greater area and city of Basse-Terre was hit particularly hard where the entire town was "blown down".
 Every home, place of work, tree, and government building was reportedly demolished.
 Hundreds were either crushed, blown away, or carried away by waters.
 The surge rose into several towns taking many public buildings, houses, and their inhabitants with them.
 Every crop, vessel, and boat was also reportedly destroyed on the island.

 During the storm, a gust of wind lifted a plank an inch (2.54 cm) thick and drove it through the trunk of a palm that was 16 inches (~41 cm) thick.
-Similar occurrence has been reported before in 1926, 1928, 1992, and 2017; none being as extreme.
+Similar occurrence has been reported since in 1926, 1928, 1992, and 2017; none being as extreme.
 Parts of destroyed homes and debris were also carried off the island and found in Montserrat approximately 50 miles (80 km) away.
 Strips of weatherboarding were torn from buildings and driven straight through porch columns as well.

 As the hurricane struck southwestern Guadeloupe, an intense earthquake also occurred.
 Together, the furious winds, tide, and earthquake devastated the region.
 Several witnesses also documented the most vivid present of lightning and "awful peals of thunder"; a possible indication of rapid intensification.
 Some accounts even mention that the La Grande Soufrière volcano, which for many years remained dormant, erupted as well.
 However, this is not currently included in the list of eruptions.

 In Basse-Terre, the court, register, record, jail, and hospital buildings were completely obliterated.
 Immediately after the passing of the storm, the government issued orders to open all the harbors.
 At least 500 houses were severely damaged or destroyed, while roughly 800 perished in the city alone.